etopiei/dbbuilder/README.md

 ## Dependencies

+You need neo4j installed and running for this to work.
+For instructions installing neo4j go [here](https://neo4j.com/download).

-To install all required dependencies run:
+To install all required dependencies for the script run:

 	$ pip3 install -r requirements.txt